 We engaged the French independent testing institute Valutec to perform out latest crash test, according INRS NS286 specification, with the same good results as all the times before.
 Top scores again.

-The van racking is attached onto a crash sled in the same way as it is attached in the car.
-Shelves and cassettes are then loaded with weights that are cut to 80 % of the length of the shelf or cassette.
+The van racking is attached onto a crash sled in the same way as it is attached in the vehicle.
+Shelves and cassettes are then loaded with weights that are cut to 80% of the length of the shelf or cassette.
 All for the greatest possible impact.
-The crash test sled is then run at a speed just above 50 km / hour and crashing straight into a concrete wall.
-Because of the weights on the shelves and in the cassettes, there is a second blow from behind, fractions of a second after the first hit in just the same way as it could happen in your own car at a possible crash.
+The crash test sled is then run at a speed just above 50 km/hour and crashed straight into a concrete wall.
+Because of the weights on the shelves and in the cassettes, there is a second blow from behind fractions of a second after the first hit in just the same way as it could happen in your own car at a possible crash.

-The French Institute for the Prevention of workplace accidents, INRS is a large company with 700 employees.
-Their persistent efforts to develop a uniform standard for crash test of car interiors began back in 2007.
+The French Institute for the Prevention of workplace accidents, INRS, is a large company with 700 employees.
+Their persistent efforts to develop a uniform standard for crash test of van racking began back in 2007.
 Cargo weights on shelves and trays are carefully specified and assembly shall be done as per the normal installation instructions.
 The load shall be no less than 25 G at the crash!
-Most testing institute is confident that the incredibly tough INRS NS286 will become a standard benchmark for interiors throughout Europe, as Euro NCAP.
+Most testing institutes are confident that the incredibly tough INRS NS286 will become a standard benchmark for racking systems throughout Europe, as Euro NCAP.

-For System Edstrom it obviously means a lot for sales in all countries, that we pass this tough crash tests.
-Especially for the French market, it means that the end user with the familiar green decor will have lower insurance premiums.
+Passing these tough crash tests obviously means a lot for System Edström’s sales in all countries.
+Especially for the French market, it means that the end user with the familiar green racking can get financial help when equipping their van.